 Learn How to Make a Fitted Sheet

-A fitted sheet, or "bottom sheet" as it's often called, may be incredibly difficult to fold, but they're easy to sew.
+A fitted sheet, or "bottom sheet" as it's often called, may be incredibly difficult to fold, but it is easy to sew.
 This simple tutorial for making your own fitted sheets provides you with lots of bedding options.

 When you sew your own fitted sheets, you can repurpose flat sheets or duvet covers in a larger size, or buy fabric to customize bedding to match your decor.
 And since mattresses come in different depths, making your own gives you control over the fit.
 The process is as simple as sewing a few boxed corners (similar to darts used in garment construction) and then adding elastic to hold the sheets in place.